datacraft-dsc/DEPs/15/README.md

 ## License

-Copyright (c) 2018 OceanProtocol Foundation.
+Copyright (c) 2018 Ocean Protocol Foundation.
 Copyright (c) 2019 DEX Pte.
 Ltd.

 This DEP is free software; you can redistribute it and/or modify it under the terms of the Apache 2.0 License